Early Education and Care Program

 This program provides preparation for certification through the Department of Early Education and Care as a Lead Teacher for Preschool.

 Note: This program does not lead to Massachusetts Department of Elementary and Secondary Education public school licensure.
 Students who complete this program and apply to the WSU post-baccalaureate non-degree initial licensure program must provide evidence that they have worked in the field for 3 years.
-Any departure from the prescribed program of study must have approval from the Department Chair and/or the Associate Dean of Education.
+Any departure from the prescribed program of study must have approval from the Department Chair or Dean.

 Requirements for Early Education and Care: